Sample Poultry Farming Business Plan Template

 Prevent Stampede!

 To prevent this from happening, first, always enter your pens gently.
-When you or any of your workers rush into your pens, the chicken may run away (usually to the building’s edges) and step or lie on each other.
+When you or any of your workers rush into your pens, the chickens may run away (usually to the building’s edges) and step or lie on each other.
 The result may be injury or death.

 Poultry Vaccines